You are here

 The School's Faculty Search Committee considers applications in light of a specific faculty opportunity.
 All applicants should reference the faculty opportunity (listed below) that she/he is interested in pursuing in their letter of interest.

-The Duke University School of Nursing (DUSON) invites applications from doctorally-prepared candidates for a full-time faculty position with primary teaching responsibilities within the School’s Masters of Science (MSN) and Accelerated Bachelors of Science Nursing (ABSN) programs.
-Well-qualified candidates should have expertise and clinical experience as an Adult Gerontology Acute Care Nurse Practitioner and demonstrate a commitment to teaching and practice.
-Primary teaching responsibilities will include pathophysiology in both programs in addition to acute care clinical management.
-The delivery of the ABSN curriculum is via face-to-face on campus courses and the MSN program is offered in a distance-based format with intensive on campus sessions.
-For more information about this position and application instructions click here.
+The Duke University School of Nursing invites applications from doctorally-prepared candidates for a full-time faculty position with primary teaching responsibilities within the School’s Accelerated Bachelors of Science (ABSN) and Master of Science in Nursing (MSN) programs.
+Well-qualified candidates should have expertise and clinical experience as an adult/gerontology or family nurse practitioner and demonstrate a commitment to teaching.
+Primary teaching responsibilities include physical assessment and pathophysiology in both programs in addition to clinical management.
+The delivery of the ABSN curriculum is via face-to face on-campus courses and the MSN program is offered in a distance-based format with intensive on-campus sessions.
+Candidates will have a minimum of one year of experience as a clinical nurse.
+A minimum of two years of experience teaching is desired.
+Desirable candidates will also show evidence of a developing program of scholarship and dissemination.
+Faculty appointment for this position will be made at the Assistant or Associate Professor level on Track II (a non-tenure earning practice/clinical track) depending on candidate’s qualifications.
+For more information about this position and application instructions click here .

 The Duke University School of Nursing (DUSON) invites applications from senior nurse scientists with a consistent history of federal funding over a sustained period of time demonstrating a well-established program of research.
 Successful candidates will have a PhD or DNSc and will be a highly accomplished federally-funded nurse researcher with evidence of strong potential for continued funding.
 Teaching contributions and research mentorship are expected, as are continued research productivity and scholarly contributions.
 Eligible candidates must currently be at the rank of professor and eligible for appointment at the rank of tenured Distinguished Professor at Duke University.
 For more information about this position and application instructions click here.